Tuurlijk/mot/docs/Plugins.md

 name = "example-plugin"
 version = "1.0.0"
-description = "A plugin to fetch time entries from an example service"
+description = "A plugin to fetch time entries from an example service" icon = "🔧" # Optional emoji icon to display in the time entry table

 [executable]
 default = "plugin-executable"      # For Linux/macOS
 windows = "plugin-executable.exe"  # For Windows (optional)
 ```

+> **Note:** The plugin name in the manifest can be any string (e.g., "Hello?" or "my-company/gitlab-plugin") and doesn't need to match the directory name.
+MOT will use this name to identify the plugin internally and for displaying icons.

 ### config.toml